 The CQC continues to regulate all health and adult social care services in England, including those provided by the NHS, local authorities, private companies and voluntary organisations.

 Monitor expanded its role to regulate all providers of health and adult social care services.
 Monitor aims to promote competition, regulate prices and ensure the continuity of services for NHS foundation trusts.

 Under the new system, most NHS providers will need to be registered with both the CQC and Monitor to be able to legally provide services.

 Note: all service providers are required to hold a licence issued jointly by the CQC and Monitor.
 To get a licence, providers will need to meet essential standards of quality and safety.
 They’ll also have to follow certain behaviours relating to price setting, integrated care and competition.
 More importantly, providers will have to ensure services don’t stop in the event of financial difficulties.
 If a provider does not fulfil the terms and conditions of the licence, both Monitor and CQC can take independent action, such as issuing warning notices or financial penalties.

-Find out more about Monitor.
+Find out more about NHS Improvement.